Close Menu

 How Can Youth unemployment in Africa be Addressed?

 Unemployment in Africa: Youth unemployment is a real problem in most African countries.
-Countries are working hard to eradicate the problem; however, they seem to be using outdated methods to tackle it.
+Countries are working hard to eradicate the problem; however, they seem to be relying on outdated methods to do so.
 How Can Youth Unemployment in Africa be Addressed?

 • Youth unemployment in Africa is among the continent’s most urgent challenges.